 By 2005, NMUMC raised the funds, completed the buildings, and moved the then 30 children from the leper colony to the new orphanage in Cambine.
 Kay Jones, one of our current Board Members, was one of 6 volunteer in missions from NMUMC that went to Cambine in August 2005 for the dedication.
 During the dedication, the Methodist Church officially named it Carolyn Belshe Orphanage (CBO).

-From 1990 to 2008, churches from three United Methodist Church Conferences in the US – including New York, Missouri, and Texas sent volunteer in missions teams to raise funds for the orphanage.
+From 1990 to 2008, churches from three United Methodist Church Conferences in the US – including New York, Missouri, and Texas – sent volunteer in missions teams to raise funds for the orphanage.

 Today there are approximately 60 orphans at CBO at any point in time.

-Dondo is a suburb of Beira the third largest city in Mozambique.
+Dondo is a suburb of Beira, which is the third largest city in Mozambique.
 It is on the main East-West highway leading to the Port of Beira, a major seaport receiving and shipping goods and raw materials from inland Mozambique, Malawi, and Zimbabwe.
 As a result, trucks are rolling through Dondo 24 hours a day/365 days a year.
 Metropolitan Beira has the highest rate of HIV+ individuals in all of Mozambique in large part because of this heavy traffic.
 The incidence of orphan children is also very high for this reason.

-In 2015 another Mission Trip that included 5 MOF Board Members, visited Dondo and met with the church leaders for that area.
-It was during that visit that we learned of the plans going back to 2004, and their desire to have an orphanage there like CBO to help alleviate the need for orphan care there.
-MOF does not build orphanages, but we do interact with other organizations that do provide funds for construction in support of the care for orphans and vulnerable children.
+In 2015, five MOF Board Members visited Dondo and met with the church leaders for that area.
+The team learned that the plans to build an orphanage went back to 2004.
+The desire was to have an orphanage in Dondo to help alleviate the great need.
+MOF does not build orphanages, but we do interact with other organizations that provide funds for construction in support of the care for orphans and vulnerable children.
 Foundation for Orphans (F4O) is one such organization, and upon hearing of this need they began the planning process for supporting the construction of an orphanage in Dondo.
-In 2016 Funds were raised and construction began in 2017.
+In 2016, funds were raised and construction began in 2017.